ckeditor/ckeditor5/docs/features/feature-digest.md

 				editor that perfectly fits your requirements, all without needing any development expertise.
-For those looking to go further, the CKEditor API enables the creation of custom plugins or modification of the editor&#x27;s functionality.
+For those looking to go further, the CKEditor API enables the creation of custom plugins or modification of the editor's functionality.
 To assist the development process, dedicated resources such as a package generator and the CKEditor 5 Inspector - a comprehensive suite of debugging tools - are provided, helping accelerate development work.